-The CLI Access Atrribute of SAMACCOUNTName causes each SAMACCOUNTName attribute to be checked for all objects in the directory for matches when a user logs into the FTD.
+The CLI Access Attribute of samaccountName causes each samaccountName attribute to be checked for all objects in the directory for matches when a user logs into the threat defense.

 In the following example, the CLI access filter is set to be the same as the base filter.